 I don’t want to spend too much time on this one.
-Basically, Farrands tries to present an explanation for how Michael keeps surviving all of the life-threatening injuries he has sustained over the years, including literally dozens of gunshots, explosives, fires, stab wounds, and blunt force, and returning to Haddenfield, and why he is so obsessed with killing members of his family.
+Basically, Farrands tries to present an explanation for how Michael keeps surviving all of the life-threatening injuries he has sustained over the years, including literally dozens of gunshots, explosives, fires, stab wounds, and blunt force, why he keeps returning to Haddonfield, and why he is so obsessed with killing members of his family.
 I’m not sure that’s a good thing, or necessary.
 As I said in regards to John Carpenters Halloween sequel, I thought Michael was scarier when we thought he just targeted Laurie at random.
 His brute strength and seeming invulnerability could just be chalked up to the fact that he was insane.
 Like someone high on drugs who doesn’t feel any pain.
-Explaining his motivations risks watering down his appeal.
+Explaining his motivations risks watering down what makes him so scary.

-The explanation Farrands came up with is that Michael is the result of an ancient Druidic curse, where every generation a ritual is performed to put all of the evil in a village (I guess the place that eventually became Haddenfield, but don’t quote me on that) into a newborn baby.
+The explanation Farrands came up with is that Michael is the result of an ancient Druidic curse, where every generation a ritual was performed to put all of the evil in a village (I guess the place that eventually became Haddonfield, but don’t quote me on that) into a newborn baby.
 A cult, called the Cult of Thorn, is in charge of selecting a new baby each time, and then watching over him as he or she grows, making sure this vessel of evil does…something…I’m not even sure, I could barely keep it straight.
 But the figure from the last cliffhanger is a member of that cult, eventually revealed to be Dr. Terence Wynn (Mitch Ryan), a former co-worker of Dr. Loomis’ (Donald Pleasence, in his final film role, he died shortly before this movie finished filming) who now runs the mental institution where Michael was kept as a child.
 Supposedly he and his cult have been manipulating Michael all along (one of this is even responsible for teaching Michael how to drive, explaining that plot hole from the first film).

 After breaking Michael out of jail, Wynn also kidnapped Jamie Lloyd (now played by J.C.
 Brandy), and has been keeping her secretly locked away all these years since the last film.
 As the film opens, Jamie (now 15 years old) has just given birth to a young boy, in a hospital run by the cult.
 I don’t recall if it’s stated outright, or just implied, that she was purposely impregnated with Michael’s baby (EWWWW!).
 This child is to be the latest sacrifice for the cult, but a sympathetic nurse helps Jamie and her baby escape.
 Michael kills the nurse and goes after Jamie, catching up with her and killing her, but she somehow managed to hide her baby first.